Hi! Please enjoy my portfolio! -Steven Updated 1/30/2026

 UI / UX USER INTERFACE / USER EXPERIENCE

 The Main Menu of Slenderman:Unbecoming.
-The Main Menu of any game should convey a theme and be easy to read and use.
+Designed to convey a theme, and be easy to read and use.

 Excerpt from the Level Select Menu.
-I am proud of it's design: It displays a preview image alongside each level's button when highlighted, enhancing player orientation and clarity, while also providing atmosphere and theme imagery.
+I am proud of it's design: Specifically the preview images alongside each level's button.
+When highlighted, the player gets a preview of what the level may be like, enhancing player orientation, clarity, and providing atmosphere.

-Several UI elements I created and used.
-Clockwise, from Top Left: -A 'hold button' indicator that completes the action once the circle fills entirely. - A pair of ability icons for two different abilities in game. -A sanity bar, which depletes from right to left, as well as a brain icon that fades into black the lower you are.
+Several UI elements I've created and used.
+Clockwise, from Top Left: -A 'hold button' indicator that completes the action once the circle fills entirely. - A pair of ability icons for two different abilities in game "Blink" and "Insanity Vision". -A sanity bar, which depletes from right to left, including as a brain icon that fades into black the lower you are.

 The first mission level - It is a public park with paths.
 Night quickly falls in the game, within minutes.
-This is for atmosphere, but it is also a mechanic - Players must rely on items (flashlight, glowstick, cell phone light) to see well in the dark.
-We see how gameplay design and level design are deeply linked.
+This is for atmosphere, but it is also a mechanic - Players must then rely on items (flashlight, glowstick, cell phone light) to see well in the dark.
+Gameplay and level design are deeply linked.

-This 'Seatown' is important in Missions 4 and 5.
+This 'Seatown' (middle and left) is important to Missions 4 and 5.
 The lighthouse on the right is also where Mission 3 takes place.

-The design for these areas follow story driven Level Design principles: I am proud of this composition and how it appeals to the player's sense of sight, pacing, meaningful landmarks, and Leading Lines.
+The design for these areas follow story driven Level Design principles: I am proud of how it appeals to the player's sense of sight, pacing, meaningful landmarks, and leading lines.

 If you have read this far, and / or enjoyed the 31 pictures in my portfolio, please contact me below.
 Thank you so much! -Steven